With Dual Diagnosis Treatment

 This is a directory listing of mental health centers in Pulaski County, KY.
 Find mental health treatment for teenagers, adolescents, men, women, seniors, veterans and more.
 Mental health facilities in Pulaski County, Kentucky can help patients treat anxiety, depression, Bipolar Disorder, schizophrenia, OCD, PTSD, ADHD, eating disorders, substance use disorders, dual diagnosis and other issues.

 Sunrise Childrens Services Cumberland Adventure Program is a mental health treatment center in Pulaski County, KY, located at 500 New Start Road, 42518 zip code area.
 Sunrise Childrens Services Cumberland Adventure Program provides residential treatment.
-Sunrise Childrens Services Cumberland Adventure Program offers group therapy, cognitive behavioral therapy and psychotropic medication to children / adolescents.
-Sunrise Childrens Services Cumberland Adventure Program also supports people with trauma, children/adolescents with serious emotional disturbance and people requiring dual diagnosis treatment.
+Sunrise Childrens Services Cumberland Adventure Program offers individual psychotherapy, cognitive behavioral therapy and group therapy to children / adolescents.
+Sunrise Childrens Services Cumberland Adventure Program also supports people with trauma, people with PTSD and people requiring dual diagnosis treatment.
 Additional services at Sunrise Childrens Services Cumberland Adventure Program consist of education services.

-Lake Cumberland Regional Hospital is a mental health clinic in Pulaski County, Kentucky, located at 305 Langdon Street, 42503 zip code.
-Lake Cumberland Regional Hospital offers hospital inpatient treatment.
-Lake Cumberland Regional Hospital provides cognitive behavioral therapy, couples/family therapy and activity therapy to young adults, seniors 65 or older and adults.
-Lake Cumberland Regional Hospital also supports people with trauma, people with Alzheimer's or dementia and seniors or older adults.
-Some other services provided by Lake Cumberland Regional Hospital include case management, family psychoeducation and integrated primary care services.
+Lake Cumberland Regional Hospital is a mental health facility in Pulaski County, KY, located at 305 Langdon Street, 42503.
+Lake Cumberland Regional Hospital provides hospital inpatient treatment.
+Lake Cumberland Regional Hospital provides group therapy, individual psychotherapy and couples/family therapy to seniors 65 or older, adults and young adults.
+Lake Cumberland Regional Hospital also supports people with Alzheimer's or dementia, seniors or older adults and people with trauma.
+Some other services available at Lake Cumberland Regional Hospital include suicide prevention services, family psychoeducation and case management.

 Yes, Kentucky offers free mental health services through various state-funded programs, community health centers, and non-profit organizations.
 These services may include counseling, therapy, support groups, and medication management.